IbrahimFangary/GWAS_MR_poject/MR.md

 **Interpretation**:
 All MR methods showed a small, slightly positive slope, indicating a potential causal relationship between higher BMI and increased CAD risk.
 However, the slope is close to zero and visually the SNPs are densely clustered around the null, suggesting limited evidence for a strong effect.

-This result is consistent with previous research suggesting that elevated BMI is associated with increased cardiovascular risk, potentially via mechanisms like dyslipidemia, hypertension, and systemic inflammation [1].
+This result is partially consistent with previous research suggesting that elevated BMI is associated with increased cardiovascular risk, potentially via mechanisms like dyslipidemia, hypertension, and systemic inflammation [1].
 However, genetic-based causal inference in this setting is still prone to bias due to pleiotropy or weak instruments.

 ---